In the ever so clever and honest words of Carrie Bradshaw-

 But now it's just a distant memory for us 90's babies.

-to ask me to prom, using my friends as clues leading us to the beach.
+My second high school boyfriend set up a huge scavenger hunt to ask me to prom, using my friends as clues leading us to the beach.

 Awesome, I know!